Eyes & Ears

 Heritage Open Days

-The Colchester Civic Society, like Civic Societies throughout the country, is deeply involved with Heritage Open Days.
-Our members steward many of the properties open to visitors during this event at the beginning of September each year.
+The Colchester Civic Society, like Civic Societies throughout the country, is involved with Heritage Open Days.
+Our members steward a number of the properties open to visitors during this event at the beginning of September each year.